CMPS119-F/RTI_Pattern/README.md

 This program is designed to automate the process of locating the highlight sphere in Cultural Heritage Imaging's RTIBuilder software.
 This project is a proof-of-concept.
 It demonstrates that it is indeed possible to completely automate the sphere-finding process.

 ### How it works
-This program will recognize a special pattern, found in xxxx.pdf (coming soon...), in an image that you provide.
+This program will recognize a special pattern, found in Pattern.pdf, in an image that you provide.
 You simply glue the sphere onto the center of the pattern (where the X is) and take your pictures as you normally would.

 ### Instructions
-- Print out the pattern in xxxx.pdf (coming soon...)
+- Print out the pattern in Pattern.pdf
-	- Scale the picture down for smaller sphere sizes (details soon...)
+	- Feel free to scale the picture down for smaller sphere sizes (details soon...)
 - Glue this pattern onto something solid such as a piece of cardboard
 - Attach the sphere directly on the X in the image.
 - Take your pictures